Lin775533/2048AI-with-LabVIEW/README.md

 This project implements an AI agent to play the popular 2048 game.
 It combines a Python backend for game logic and AI decision-making with a LabVIEW frontend for visualization and user interaction.

 ## Project Overview
 The 2048 game is played on a 4x4 grid where the player combines tiles with the same number to create a tile with the sum of their values.
 The goal is to create a tile with the value 2048.
-This project automates the gameplay using an AI algorithm to make optimal moves.
+This program features a dual-gameboard setup, allowing interactive gameplay between two players: Player 1 (human-controlled), and Player 2 (togglable between human and AI control).
+Users can compete with the AI or another person to reach the highest score.

 ## Components
 1. **Python Backend:**